 A number of critical external factors are driving trends in technology, communications, workforce, and legal/policy issues of importance to a future NSDI.
 These factors signal a strong need to align national geospatial strategy with both mainstream and emerging information technology practices and with related trends.
 Geospatial technologies provide attractive integrative approaches for meeting current requirements to "do more with less."
 New approaches are demanded, supported, and must be implemented quickly for technology, collaboration, workforce development, funding, and other resources.
-Geospatial technology should be aligned with and integrated into the broader, ever-evolving technology ecosystem.
+This will include raising awareness of the unique aspects of geolocation from a privacy standpoint.
+Geospatial technology will increasingly be aligned with and integrated into the broader, ever-evolving technology ecosystem.